hrodrigomota/consuming-API/README.md

 ## 📑 Description

-<p>Consuming-API was made to practice using more than one Application Programming Interface - API in the same project.
+<p>Consuming API was made to practice using more than one Application Programming Interface - API in the same project.
 In this case, Chuck Norris.io and PokéAPI were used.</p>

 <p>
   The APIs are available on the following websites: